 Book your car hire in advance

-Most cities should be pretty easy to navigate by public transport, however, if you want to hire a car for a city break, make sure o book it in advance.
+Most cities should be pretty easy to navigate by public transport, however, if you want to hire a car for a city break, make sure to book it in advance.

 Car hire can be expensive if you leave it to the last minute.
-Being super organised and booking a car in advance could result in huge savings on your city break.
+Being super organised and booking a car in advance could result in huge savings on your city break or on your next road trip.

 Many cultural venues and museums will have free entry or discounted student tickets.
 Some even have one free day a month entry.
 Make sure to do your research to save money.